Sachin-Prasad-29/Sachin-Prasad-29/README.md

 📫 How to reach me **skpkorba9009@gmail.com**

 ⚡ Currently I am trying to improve my problem solving skills by solving different Data structures  and Algorithms Question in different Platform like Leetcodea and GeeksforGeeks.
-A part from that I also learing web development and currently working on my portfilo website.
+A part from that I also learning web development and currently working on my portfolio website.
 <br />
 <br />
 <hr />